Happy Long Weekend, everybody who is getting a long weekend like meeeeeee!!!

 I’m sorry.
 That barely reached the bar of what I think is good enough to post on this blog, but I’m nearing food-coma levels so meatball nipples are what you get.
 Welcome to how I blog!!!

 Anyway!
 It’s #throwbackthursday once again.
-And typically I would follow the formula most book blogs follow around here and give credit to the person who “created” that formula.
-But the longer I have this blog, the less interested I am in following any kind of specific post that everyone else is doing.
+And typically I would follow the formula most book blogs follow around here and give credit to the person who “created” that formula, but the longer I have this blog, the less interested I am in following any kind of specific post that everyone else is doing.
+Also, I don’t know who it was.
+Also also, who even actually created $throwbackthursday, like overall?
+No one gives them credit!

-If that sparks joy for you, wonderful!
+If following the beaten path sparks joy for you, wonderful!
+No judgement.
 But for me, I need to do my own thing and keep it my own thing.
-So, I’m leaving behind the old #tbt posts and starting anew.
+So, I’m leaving behind the old #TBT posts and starting anew.
+Consider today’s #TBT a fresh start for this feature post!

-From now on, my #tbt posts are going to highlight a classic horror novel from many moons ago.
+From now on, my #tbt posts are going to highlight a classic horror novel.
 I mean really classic and really horror.
 And probably not any of the usual suspects that have popular movies or shows based on them.
 I’m hoping to go a little deep with these choices.
 I might even throw in a pulp horror selection every once in a while.

 Today’s inaugural post honour goes to….!!!!